anoff/vm-automation/readme.md

 ln -s terraform/Makefile Makefile
 ```

-Your project should look something like this if you started your project using the (cookiecutter data science template)[https://drivendata.github.io/cookiecutter-data-science/].
+Your project should look something like this if you started your project using the [cookiecutter data science template](https://drivendata.github.io/cookiecutter-data-science/).
 Delete the existing Makefile from that template if you are using it so that it doesn't conflict with the Makefile for Azure:

 ```
 ├── README.md          <- The top-level README for developers using this project.